New video: Watch the Alaskan Way Viaduct come down, in 6 1/2 minutes

 The final column on the central waterfront, at Marion Street near the ferry terminal, succumbed at 8 p.m.
 Saturday.
 Crews on Monday were scooping the material to be recycled, or used as fill next to the old Battery Street Tunnel.

 Some viaduct girders and single-decks remain to the far north, to be carefully cut and extracted above BNSF Railway tracks where trains carrying passengers, oil and other cargoes travel.
-But the structures where pedestrians, cars and bicyclists mix are gone — to be replaced in 2020-23 by a new waterfront boulevard and parks.
+But the structures above public streets are gone — to be replaced in 2020-23 by a new waterfront boulevard and parks.

-Video highlights include a look at Ferma’s punch and crunch method, where holes are poked in weak deck areas followed by girder destruction with hydraulic jaws.
+Video highlights include a look at demolition company Ferma’s punch and crunch method, where holes are poked in weak deck areas followed by girder destruction with hydraulic jaws.
 A series of before-and-after pictures show buildings newly exposed to sunlight.

 Besides the chance to create better views in Seattle’s post-industrial downtown, politicians decided to tear down the 66-year-old viaduct because it was vulnerable to collapse in a severe earthquake, and replace it with a tunnel and interchanges, for $3.3 billion.